 Operational decisions are specific business decisions made every day within every business.
 There are millions of these taken – and thousands of different types.
-Every day business uses operational decisions to run day-to-day activities using different personnel.
+Every day business uses operational decisions to run day-to-day activities by different personnel.
 Not a day goes by without these types of decision being made in every business.

 By definition, a decision means “a conclusion or resolution reached after consideration.
 The action or process of deciding something or of resolving a question”.